Thanksgiving Dinner Is Really (Sort Of) Good for You

 - Pumpkin - A veggie, not a fruit, loaded with vital vitamins, antioxidants, fiber and delicious to boot!
-Yes, it's great in pie, but I mixed it with sage, heavy cream, salt & pepper, and a little garlic & served it over pumpkin gnocchi just this week and it was awesome!
+Yes, it's great in pie, but I've mixed it with sage, heavy cream, salt & pepper, and a little garlic & served it over pumpkin gnocchi - -delicious!

 Source: Consumer Reports